iLVL-Key/FFXI/addons/Bars/readme.md

 ## Changelog
+Version 4.3.1
+- Fixed Aggro List not accounting for pets of players in your party/alliance.

 Version 4.3
 - Added new Aggro List section and related settings.
 Displays a list of monsters currently aggressive to you and your party/alliance.
 - Added `aggro/agg` command.
 Toggles the Aggro List.